LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 2. **Custom CSS URL:** A URL to an externally hosted CSS stylesheet.
 The stylesheet will be referenced in the lab client. **HTTPS is required**.

-    - For more information on Custom CSS in Lab on Demand, see our guide here: [Custom CSS Guide](custom-css.md).

 3. **End Redirect URL:** If this value is set, users will be redirected to the specified URL when the lab ends.
 This feature isn't used often, but can help a lab fit into an external workflow.

 4. **Max Active Instance:** This sets the amount of concurrent labs that can be launched at a time.
 Setting to _Unlimited_ allows an unlimited amount of launches of this lab profile at a time.
 Entering a number limits the amount of concurrent labs to the number specified.
 Any labs that are attempted to be launched after the limit has been met, will be given an error message and will not be able to launch the lab until the number of labs launched is below the maximum amount.